unoplatform/uno.extensions/doc/Overview/Reactive/How-tos/SimpleFeed.md

 # How to create a simple feed

-In this tutorial you will learn how to create an MVUX project that displays asynchronous data (weather info) from a service, on-demand (via a refresh button).
+In this tutorial you will learn how to create an MVUX project that displays asynchronous data, for example weather information coming from a service.
+You'll also learn how to connect a refresh button to retrieve the latest weather data on-demand.

+## Create the Model

-1. Create an MVUX project by following the steps in [this tutorial](xref:Overview.Reactive.HowTos.CreateMvuxProject), and name your project `WeatherApp`.
+1. Create an MVUX project by following the steps in [this tutorial](xref:Overview.Reactive.HowTos.CreateMvuxProject).

-1. Add a class named *DataStore.cs*, and replace its content with the following:
+1. Add a class named *WeatherService.cs*, and replace its content with the following:

     ```c#
-    namespace WeatherApp;

     public partial record WeatherInfo(int Temperature);

     public class WeatherService
     {
         public async ValueTask<WeatherInfo> GetCurrentWeatherAsync(CancellationToken ct)
         {
-            // Fake delay to immitate requesting from a remote server
+            // Fake delay to simulate requesting data from a remote server
             await Task.Delay(TimeSpan.FromSeconds(2), ct);

             // assign a random number ranged -40 to 40.